 The protests began after the Stamp Act of 1765 and the Townshend Acts of 1767, which were acts forcing the taxation of American by the British Parliament.
 After the protests started to escalate in the years that followed, 2,000 British soldiers were sent to Boston to keep the peace.
 This had the reverse effect on the Patriots.
 Not only were they still being forced to pay taxes to Britain, but the burden of finding accommodation for the soldiers, who made up over 10% of the total population, fell on the local people as well.

-By the time 1770 came around, tensions were at an all-time high, and the simple act of thrown snowballs at a protest was all it took for British captain Thomas Preston to start unleashing shots into the crowd at Customs House.
-Swiftly after the first shots were fired, the other soldiers followed suit, and when the dust settled, Crispus Attucks, Samuel Gray, Samuel Maverick, Patrick Carr and James Caldwell would all die, becoming what many think to be the first casualties of the American Revolutionary War.
+By the time 1770 came around, tensions were at an all-time high, and the simple act of thrown snowballs at a protest was all it took for British Captain Thomas Preston to start unleashing shots into the crowd at Customs House.
+Swiftly after the first shots were fired, the other soldiers followed suit, and when the dust settled, Crispus Attucks, Samuel Gray, Samuel Maverick, Patrick Carr and James Caldwell all died, becoming what many think to be the first casualties of the American Revolutionary War.

 The soldiers were put on trial, and were defended by John Adams and Josiah Quincy, whom wanted to properly represent the colonial’s justice system.
 The Trial ended in December of 1770, with two of the soldiers being convicted of manslaughter and having an “M” branded on their thumbs representing murder.
 The Boston Massacre became a symbol for the Patriot Revolt and reason for why the troops were removed.
 Paul Revere, the famous American Revolutionary, headed the continuance of the event as a symbolic nature by creating provocative images and spreading them throughout the colonies.